How to Start Working Out (If You Basically Haven’t Moved Since Halloween)

-If you’ve pretty much been planted in the couch cushions since that candy binge in October all the way through New Year’s Eve cocktails, here’s how to start exercising and establish a fitness routine you’ll actually stick with.
+If you’ve been planted in the couch cushions for the last few weeks or your workout regimen has slipped, here’s how to start exercising again and establish an exercise routine you’ll actually stick with.

 The first week you intend to exercise, look ahead at your schedule and establish modest changes to your routine.
 On Sunday night, commit to getting your exercise clothes out for the next day and then setting your alarm to wake up 30 minutes earlier on Monday.
-“Set the bar low with new behavior modifications in order to make changes that’ll last,” says Josefsberg.
-She doesn’t even suggest exercising that first Monday.
-Just prep the night before and wake up earlier.
-Then on Tuesday morning, slip on those exercise clothes and do 10 minutes of one exercise DVD, suggests Josefsberg.
+“Set the bar low with new behavior modifications in order to make changes that’ll last,” Josefsberg says.
+She doesn’t even suggest exercising that first Monday: Just prep the night before and wake up earlier.
+Then on Tuesday morning, slip on those exercise clothes and do 10 minutes of one exercise DVD, Josefsberg suggests.

 Write down five ways you are going to be healthy today, Straws says: “Written words are powerful!”
 Your daily success list could include things like not drinking soda, eating more vegetables, doing 30 minutes of walking today, taking the stairs in your office once a day, and drinking more water.
 Keep them small and achievable so you’ll be motivated by your daily victories.

 Between week three and week four is the classic time when people quit their New Year’s resolutions, says Josefsberg.
+You could fall prey to this whenever you start your fitness journey.
 “Start this journey knowing you’re going to be tempted to drop your routine during that ‘red flag’ time and reward yourself so you’ll be inspired to keep going,” she says.
 Buy a new workout outfit, begin a new fitness DVD, try a new class at your gym, download some new songs, buy new shoes, or reward yourself with a massage or mani/pedi pampering session.
 “Get through that scary time when your motivation starts to wane and you’ll come out on the other side with your behaviors even more ingrained in those healthy habits,” Josefsberg says.

-“I would suggest divorcing the terms ‘weight loss’ and ‘exercise’ from one another,” says Josefsberg.
-Exercise for the health benefits that aren’t related to weight loss, like feeling more energized, happier, calmer, and experiencing better sleep.
-“I think it can become punishing when you think of exercise in terms of weight loss, especially when you’re starting out,” says Josefsberg.
+“I would suggest divorcing the terms ‘weight loss’ and ‘exercise’ from one another,” Josefsberg says.
+Exercise for the health benefits that aren’t related to weight loss, such as feeling more energized, happier, and calmer and experiencing better sleep.
+“I think it can become punishing when you think of exercise in terms of weight loss, especially when you’re starting out,” Josefsberg says.

 When you don’t feel like exercising, remind yourself of how good you’ll feel during or after exercise, says Sydney-based exercise physiologist Bill Sukala.
 “If you can begin to associate being active with pleasure and how good you feel as a result of it, you’ll be more inclined to stick to your exercise routine,” he says.

-Fitness experts and doctors alike often say the “best exercise” is the one you enjoy and will keep doing.
+Fitness experts and doctors alike often say the best exercise is the one you enjoy and will keep doing.
 If you hate boot camp workouts or can’t see yourself making a weekly commitment to yoga, move on to something you’ll look forward to showing up for.
-That workout could be a dance class, Spinning, ballet-inspired barre workouts, or walking with friends.
+That workout could be a dance class, spinning, ballet-inspired barre workouts, or walking with friends.
 You want to make this experience as pleasant as possible.
-“Take an inventory of what needs to happen in your life to make this time that you’re starting an exercise program very, very different from the last time you tried and quit,” says Josefsberg.
+“Take an inventory of what needs to happen in your life to make this time that you’re starting an exercise program very, very different from the last time you tried and quit,” Josefsberg says.